B3L4CQU4/c-trimui-trimpod-classic-pak-RUS/README.md

 ## Description

-Trimpod Classic is a classic ipod-inspired music player built for the TrimUI Brick, leveraging a cut-down Rockbox base and including 100 Winamp-inspired milkdrop visualizations.
+Trimpod Classic is a classic ipod-inspired music player built for the TrimUI Brick.
+It builds upon a heavily-modified Rockbox base and includes 100 Winamp-inspired milkdrop visualizations.

 ## User Disclaimer